liuzel01/platform/src/WebInstaller/README.md

 The Web installer will be available at http://localhost:8050/shuwe-installer.phar.php.
 It is recommended to start the watcher when you're changing the Web Installer code with `watch-updater`.

-## Running update against an unreleased Shopware version
+## Running update against an unreleased Shuwei version

-To run an update against an unreleased Shopware version, copy the `shuwe-installer.phar.php` file to the root directory of your Shopware installation.
+To run an update against an unreleased Shuwei version, copy the `shuwe-installer.phar.php` file to the root directory of your Shuwei installation.

-Clone Shopware into `platform` directory and checkout the branch you want to test.
+Clone Shuwei into `platform` directory and checkout the branch you want to test.

-Then edit the `composer.json` of the Shopware installation and add the following line:
+Then edit the `composer.json` of the Shuwei installation and add the following line:

 ```diff
 "repositories": [